 -

-Patsy Winfred
+Patsy Rembert

 Patsy Rembert is the wife of the late artist Winfred Rembert and a central figure in his life story and artistic journey.
 They met while Winfred was imprisoned in Georgia, and after years of writing letters to each other, they married in 1974 following his release.
 The couple settled in New Haven, Connecticut, where they raised eight children.
 Patsy worked as a youth advocate and community leader, but her most enduring impact came through her unwavering support for Winfred’s creative work.